 - Exercise your power to choose.
 Example: “A large part of me wants to look at this for a while or even pursue more, but I have the power to choose my actions.”
 Our freedom to choose our actions, regardless of the strength of the temptation, is God-given and packed with power.
 Use it.

 - Choose for this instance only.
 Example: “I can choose differently the next time I am exposed to pornography, but for this time, I choose…” When you leave yourself the option of choosing differently next time, you take away the feelings of deprivation that can cause acting out.
 When you choose forever, you deny your power to choose at the point of future exposures.
 You will rebel against that denial.
 Choose every time.

 - Choose the outcome, not the action.
 Example: “I choose to love more deeply, have greater self-esteem, achieve more at work and school, etc.” These are real outcomes from avoiding pornography.
 There are many more benefits to choosing not to view pornography.
 See poweroverpornography/consequences for more outcomes.

 Despite the increase in availability and access to pornography and the difficulty of avoiding exposure, you and your kids can learn to deal with it by using these steps.
 The preceding steps are not meant to be comprehensive.
 There are more steps and more details behind the steps that make them powerful and implementable.
-For more details and the complete program on how to overcome pornography and keep it at bay, check out the complete program in the book Power Over Pornography, available at Amazon, amazon.com/poweroverpornography.
-Also, take a look at the additional resources available at poweroverporn.wpengine.com.
+For more details and the complete program on how to overcome pornography and keep it at bay, check out the complete program in the book Power Over Pornography, available for free at http://freebook.poweroverpornography.com or available at Amazon, amazon.com/poweroverpornography.
+Also, take a look at the additional resources available at http://poweroverpornography.com.